 What is a liquid diet?

-Why do doctors suggest liquid diet for hemorrhoids?
+Why do doctors suggest a liquid diet for hemorrhoids?
 Liquid diet doesn’t mean that you are allowed to consume only liquids.
 The entire purpose of a liquid diet in any medical condition is to ensure that bowel movements are on track and natural.

 A liquid diet has proven effective in various medical conditions and sometimes a doctor can prescribe a liquid diet before surgery.